drxc00/bob/README.md

 ## Scan

-Scan your development environment for clutter like node_modules folders.
+Scan your development environment for clutter like node_modules folders, checks for stale git branches, and more in the future.
-Returns a list of node_modules directories and their size and staleness (how long since the last time the directory was modified).
-This information is useful for identifying projects that haven't been updated in a while.
-We can then remove the node_modules folder to free up space.
-We can always add the node_modules folder back if we need it.

 #### Usage